nairuzabulhul/LeetCode/Arrays/Mins.md

 def second_smallest(arr_nums):

     """
-    Function that return first, second and third smallest numbers in an array
+    Function that returns first, second and third smallest numbers in an array
     """